thbtppl/latex-tips-advice/README.md

 * If compatible, try to pass the general options of your project to the `\documentclass` command.
 They will be seen by relevant packages.
 For example, the language option in `\documentclass[UKenglish]{article}` will be seen by both `babel` and `cleveref`.

-* Mind the order of packages in the preamble:
+* Mind the order of packages in the preamble (the joys of LaTeX):

     * `inputenc` should be loaded before `fontenc`
     * If using the option [babel=true], `microtype` should be loaded after babel